We are hoping to start on our eighth Let's stART project late spring/early summer.

 The PWWL, a 501(c)(3), serves the community of Pueblo West through donations to local groups, including the library, schools, animal services, the parks and recreation center, fire and sheriff services, Cattails Crossing and other non-profits and projects that support Pueblo West, as well as providing scholarships.
 In addition to this financial support, the group has decided to allot a portion of its fundraising monies to Let’s stART.

-The proposed (tentative) locations for enhancement are initially high visibility areas, starting with the “core” of the district (S. McCulloch Blvd., East Joe Martinez Blvd, Civic Center Park, Hahn’s Peak Blvd., etc.,) and then moving to other areas such as Industrial Blvd. and Purcell Blvd.
+The proposed (tentative) locations for enhancement are initially high visibility areas, starting with the “core” of the district (S. McCulloch Blvd., East Joe Martinez Blvd, Civic Center Park, Hahn’s Peak Blvd., etc.,) and then moving to other areas such as Industrial Blvd. and Purcell Blvd., and then north of the Highway 50.
 Sculpture types are open, and can include bronze, metal, wire, acrylic, cement and other materials based on artist medium as well as durability and versatility.
-Most sculptures will be larger (similar to the “Flowers on the Prairie,” at the corner of E. Joe Martinez Blvd. and S. McCulloch Blvd, with some as high as 15 feet), however, the PWWL is also investigating art pieces at locations that can support several smaller projects.

 The PWWL implemented the first phase of Let’s stART in 2013.
 To date, the PWWL has added: